 The General Hospital in Montreal became known as the Hôtel Dieu (House of God) and set a standard for medical care and Christian compassion.
 When the hospital was destroyed by fire in 1766, Mère Marguerite knelt in the ashes, led the Te Deum—a hymn to God’s providence in all circumstances—and began the rebuilding process.
 She fought the attempts of government officials to restrain her charity, and established the first foundling home in North America.

 Pope Saint John XXIII, who beatified Mère Marguerite in 1959, called her the “Mother of Universal Charity.”
-She was canonized in 1990.
-Her Liturgical Feast Day is October 16.
+She was canonized in 1990, and her liturgical feast is celebrated on October 16.

 Saints deal with plenty of discouragement, plenty of reasons to say, “Life isn’t fair” and wonder where God is in the rubble of their lives.
 We honor saints like Marguerite because they show us that with God’s grace and our cooperation, suffering can lead to compassion rather than bitterness.